Penile Disorders – General Guidance

-Peyronies disease can be self-limiting so only refer if the patient has had symptoms for at least 6 months.
-Vacuum pump therapy can be useful to prevent progression and may be considered as alternative to surgery in some men.
-Peyronies can be associated with diabetes and this should be excluded.
+The condition can be self-limiting so local urologists have advised to only consider referral if the patient has had symptoms for at least 6 months.
+Vacuum pump therapy can be useful to prevent progression and may be considered as an alternative to surgery in some men.
+Peyronie's can be associated with diabetes and this should be excluded.

 Further advice can be found on the Peyronie's disease page of the patient.info website.